Yueming6568/Yueming6568.github.io/_pages/about.md

 I am a final-year Master's student at [Center for Research on Intelligent Perception and Computing](http://cripac.ia.ac.cn/CN/model/index.htm) in [Institute of Automation, Chinese Academy of Sciences](http://www.ia.cas.cn/).
 I am supervised by [Wei Wang](http://cripac.ia.ac.cn/people/wwang/index.html), and co-supervised by [Jing Dong](http://cripac.ia.ac.cn/people/jdong/) and [Bo Peng](http://cripac.ia.ac.cn/en/EN/column/item139.shtml).
 Before this, I obtained my Bachelor Degree of Automation Engineering in Nanjing University of Aeronautics and Astronautics with Honors Distinction.

-My research mainly focuses on robust face recognition systems and neural rendering.
+My research mainly focuses on three aspects: **Face Neural Rendering**, **Text2Image Face Synthesis**, and **Robust Face Recognition Systems**.
 I am currently studying the NeRF-based motion transfer and diffusion-based human-centric generation, including face animation and talking head/body video generation.
 Also, I am conducting cutting-edge research in 3D Human-Object Interaction Tracking for my possible PhD program.

 # 🔈**Looking for a PhD Position!**

 I embrace Richard Feynman's dictum, "What I can not create, I do not understand," as it aligns with my research goal, which is generating human-centric visual content.
 I will continue to conduct research at the intersection of computer vision and graphics.
-Specifically, I plan to employ generative models to enhance human-computer interaction.
+Specifically, I plan to employ generative models to enhance human-computer interaction, based on technical expertise accumulated through my collaboration with 3D human-related researchers over the past year.
 Let's embark on our journey towards a technologically-advanced era of immersive human-object/scene interaction!

 # 🔥 News